-Fiat, a gathering of women interested in learning more about religious life, cordially invites you to the next meeting on Wednesday, December 16, 2020 at 7:00 p.m.
+Fiat, a gathering of women interested in learning more about religious life, cordially invites you to the next meeting on April 28, 2021 at 7:00 p.m.
 (ET) on Zoom.
-The topic will be “An Advent Reflection on Mary.”
-If you are interested, please contact Sr. Marian Batho, CSJ at [email protected] or 617-746-2025 for more information and the link to the meeting.
+There will be a Panel Discussion on the Various Stages of Formation.
+If you are interested in attending, please contact Sr. Marian Batho, CSJ at [email protected] or 617-746-2025 for more information and the link to the meeting.

 Viernes, 21 de mayo de 6:00 p.m. - 9:30 p.m. y Sábado, 22 de Mayo de 9:00 a.m. - 12:10 p.m. descanso para el almuerzo y, después de 1:00 p.m. - 4:30 p.m

 Este programa será para parejas que hablan español o son bilingües y que están comprometidas en matrimonio.
 Este taller será realizado por parejas casadas de diferentes parroquias a lo largo de la Arquidiócesis.
 Inscríbase aquí.

 “I am the good shepherd, I know mine and mine know me.”
 These words from today’s Gospel hold both comfort and challenge!
 How well do you know Christ?
 Do you recognize his voice when he speaks to you?
 Do you willingly follow him as one of his sheep, as one of his disciples?
 Following the Good Shepherd takes faith, courage and an open heart.
 Take time this week in prayer to listen to the voice of our Good Shepherd.
 Pray for the grace to be responsive to his call to discipleship.